noeliampgar/TFG-languageandincome/README.md

-This project aims to prove if there are any variations between language used by people having different incomes.
+This project aims to study if there are any variations between language used by people having different incomes.
 The steps followed and their correponding code is described here below: